JustinSDK/dotSCAD/docs/lib2-bspline_curve.md

 		[ 10, 0]
 	];

-	// For a clamped B-spline curve, the first knot and the last knot must be of multiplicity degree + 1. knots = [0, 0, 0, 1, 2, 2, 2];
+	// For a clamped B-spline curve, the first `degree + 1` and the last `degree + 1` knots must be identical. knots = [0, 0, 0, 1, 2, 2, 2];

 	color("red") for(p = points) {